LearnByCloning/LearnJava/00_Getting_Started/Labs/01_JDK/README.md

 - Install the correct version for your computer.

 ### Conclusion:
-- Check and see if JDK is installed and working (Google how to test this!).
+- Check and see if JDK is installed and working (Research how to test this).